 But what of the numerous versions of Sweet Thames?
-In truth, there are too many to make a simple competitive appraisal seem sensible: the Clancy Brothers, the Dubliners, Dave Burland, Maddy Prior, Christy Moore and Sinead O'Connor ("there's lots and lot of love songs, lots great one, lots of terrible ones but that one stands for me head and shoulders above the rest," said Christy referring not to Sweet Thames but to The First Time) and Planxty have all had shots at it.
+In truth, there are too many to make a simple competitive appraisal seem sensible: the Clancy Brothers, the Dubliners, Dave Burland, Maddy Prior, Christy Moore and Sinead O'Connor ("there's lots and lots of love songs, lots of great ones, lots of terrible ones but that one stands for me head and shoulders above the rest," said Christy referring not to Sweet Thames but to The First Time) and Planxty have all had shots at it.

-But so have Rufus and Martha Wainwright, James Keelaghan, the Johnstons, Schooner Fare, Paddy Reilly, Alison Brown, Weddings Parties Anything, Mary Courtney, SullivanBarton , Cherish The Ladies, Johnny McEvoy, Jon Boden and Sam Sweeneey, Mick Groves; Jean Redpath and The Yetties.
+But so have Rufus and Martha Wainwright, James Keelaghan, the Johnstons, Schooner Fare, Paddy Reilly, Alison Brown, Weddings Parties Anything, Mary Courtney, SullivanBarton , Cherish The Ladies, Johnny McEvoy, Jon Boden and Sam Sweeney, Mick Groves; Jean Redpath and The Yetties.
 And doubtless many more.
 The first recorded version, I believe, was by John Faulkner and MacColl and Seeger's own Critics' Group in 1966.

 I will not pick a supposed winner but present three versions I like almost equally.